ceph/ceph/doc/man/8/mount.ceph.rst

   string, set the name of the hidden snapdir.
 Default: .snap

 :command:`name`
-  string, used with authx, Default: guest
+  string, used with cephx, Default: guest

 :command:`secret`
-  string, used with authx
+  string, used with cephx

 :command:`ip`
   my ip